rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 Assuming that each rank holds one submatrix of A and B at the beginning, they need to send all their data to two other processes.
 If there were more that 4 ranks, they would need to share an entire row and a column.

+## Communication Patterns

+### Gather / Scatter

+In gather type communication, all ranks send a piece of information to one rank.
+Gathers are typically used when printing out information or writing to disk.
+For example, each could send the result of a measurement to rank 0 and rank 0 could print all of them.
+This ensures that the information is printed in order.

+Similarly, in a scatter communication, one rank one rank sends a piece of data to all the other ranks.
+Scatters are useful for communicating parameters to all the ranks doing the computation.
+The parameter could be read from disk but it could also be produced by a previous computation.

+Gather and Scatter operations require more communication as the number of ranks increases and don't tend to get slower when the number of ranks is large.
+They have efficient implementations in the MPI libraries.

+### Halo Exchange

+A common feature of domain decomposed algorithms is that communications is limited to a small number of other ranks that work on a domain a short distance away.
+For example, in a simulation of atomic crystals, updating a single atom usually requires information of a couple of it's nearest neighbours.

+### Reduction

+A reduction happens when one rank processes a large amount of data into only a few numbers and only communicates these to the other ranks.
+The algorithm for calculating a sum of numbers above performs a reduction.

+### All to All

+In other cases, some information needs to be sent from every rank to every other rank in the system.
+This is the most problematic scenario, the large amount of communication required reduces the potential gain from designing a parallel algorithm.
+Nevertheless the perfomance gain may be worth the effort if it is necessary to solve the problem quickly.

 > ## Pattern Examples
 >